jake-knerr/js-style-guide/README.md

 #### Prefer to name functions that handle asynchronous behavior with the action verb prefix _handle_.

 > Why?
-This nomenclature makes the functions lazy nature clear.
+This nomenclature makes the function's lazy nature clear.

 ```javascript
 // preferred